austenstone/markdown-interpolation-action/README.md

 ## EXAMPLE 3

-This example is actually updating the code examples for all the examples including itself 🤯
+This example is actually updating all the example workflows including itself 🤯

 #### [Example 3 Workflow](.github/workflows/example2.yml)
 <!--EXAMPLE3-->